 For High School Students

 High school students spend mornings in lectures and integrated workshops exploring architectural principles including composition, history, preservation, landscape architecture, planning, and urban design.
 The afternoon studio puts into practice the information learned in morning lectures.
-The studio is taught in the Rem Koolhaas–designed Milstein Hall, by Department of Architecture faculty members and recent graduates of Cornell's esteemed bachelor's and master's programs, and also incorporates periodic reviews by invited faculty and guest critics.
+The studio is taught in the Rem Koolhaas–designed Milstein Hall, by Department of Architecture faculty members and recent graduates of Cornell's esteemed bachelor's and master's programs.
+The program also incorporates periodic studio reviews by invited faculty and guest critics.
 Intensive individual instruction and regular progress reviews prepare students for a final project presentation.

 Concurrent with the studio, drawing classes provide additional support in experimental architectural drawing and pragmatic drafting, while small design seminars and discussion groups contextualize the design process in relation to contemporary architectural practice.